foxnic/uk_python_users/README.md

 This analysis looks at UK users who use Python and are employed full time.

 The analysis was done using Python in Jupyter Notebooks.
-The code cell toggle was done using JavaScript provided by [csaid](github.com/csaid).
+The code cell toggle was done using JavaScript provided by [csaid via GitHub](https://github.com/csaid/polished_notebooks).